APLMOOC/APLMOOC/docs/course/ch5/write.md

 !!! write-problem "Write problem 3"

-    Write a function to filter for all flights on the date given as a right function argument ⍵
+    Write a dfn that takes the flight table below as left argument ⍺ and a date as right argument ⍵, and returns the rows of the flights on that date

     ```apl
           flights